YannCmr/DS50_project/README.md

 # Project Directory Structure

 The dataset is organized for a classification task.
 It follows a common train test split, with further categorization by disease.

+The project directory structure is as follows:

+DS50_project
+├── 00_archives     <-- Folder for the dataset, explain underneath
+├── 10_notebooks     <-- Folder for Jupyter notebooks
+|     ├── slip_data.ipynb     <-- File for splitting the dataset smaller datasets to work with
+├── 99_Documents   <-- Folder for documents related to the project ├── requirements.txt     <-- The requirements file for the project
+└── README.md     <-- This file explaning the project

+## Dataset Directory Structure
 archive
 ├── data
 │    ├── test
 │    │   ├── Coccidiosis
 │    │   ├── Healthy
 │    │   ├── New Castle Disease